M-Kasaei/Sequelyzer/README.md

 # About Sequelizer

-<p>Sequelizer is a tool designed to help you calculate the proportion of each nucleobase (A, T, C, and G) and CG in a DNA sequence, and find its reverse complement</p>
+<p>Sequelizer is a tool designed to help you calculate the proportion of each nucleobase (A, T, C, and G) and CG in a DNA/RNA sequence, and find its reverse complement</p>

 ## Installing Sequelizer on linux and windows:
 ```